-11.3.2 Auto-reload Mode, Counting Up
+7.1.4 Auto-reload Mode, Counting Up

-The auto-reload mode as an up counter is enabled by clearing the CP/ $\overline{\text{RL2}}$ bit in the T2CON register and clearing the DCEN bit in T2MOD register.
+The auto-reload mode as an up counter is enabled by clearing the CP / $\overline{\text{RL2}}$ bit in the T2CON register.
+RCLK and TCLK bits must be cleared and clearing the DCEN bit in T2MOD register.
 In this mode, Timer/Counter 2 is a 16 bit up counter.
 When the counter rolls over from FFFFh, a reload is generated that causes the contents of the RCAP2L and RCAP2H registers to be reloaded into the TL2 and TH2 registers.
 The reload action also sets the TF2 bit.
 If the EXEN2 bit is set, then a negative transition of T2EX pin will also cause a reload.
 This action also sets the EXF2 bit in T2CON.